2020 Summer Olympics marketing: Video games

 Mario & Sonic at the Olympic Games Tokyo 2020 on the Switch released on November 5, 2019, worldwide.
 Olympic Games Tokyo 2020 - The Official Video Game released on July 24, 2019, for PlayStation 4 and Nintendo Switch in East Asia, while the release date for the other territories is June 22.
 Sonic At The Olympic Games - Tokyo 2020 released for mobile devices on May 6, 2020.
 The arcade game came out in 2020.

 In the Konami game, eBaseball Powerful Pro Yakyuu 2020, the game includes "Tokyo 2020 Olympics Mode" where players can play at the Fukushima Azuma Baseball Stadium and the Yokohama Stadium with Tokyo 2020 branding.

 Corporate sponsorship and advertising

 As of 2015, total sponsorship for the 2020 Games reached approximately $1.3 billion, setting an Olympics record (the 2008 Summer Olympics in Beijing attracted $1.2 billion).
+Following the postponement of the Games, the organising committee released an advertisement titled "Tokyo 2020+1".